oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

         # Make a new expression with the new args
         return expression.func(*new_args)

-Here the operation always needs to traverse the entire tree.
+Here the operation will traverse the entire tree processing every repeating subexpression many times.
 Again we can use the cache to save some of the repeated work.
 It would be much better though if we could actually evaluate each subexpression exactly once rather than depending on the cache.
 One of the problems with depending on the cache is that when we get to large expressions that the cache itself gets full and suddenly the cost of all of the duplicated work processing subexpressions becomes enormous.
 A better approach is to switch from recursing down the tree to building up from the bottom.
 For that we want a *topological sort* of the DAG which we will represent using a different data structure.

 Demonstration